YOUR QUESTIONS – OUR ANSWERS

 June 10th, 2021 at 6:00 pm or whenever the 333 team slots are filled.

 After your registration you will receive a confirmation email with a link.
 Use this link to make your own changes.
 You can change your team name as well as your personal data.
 It is also possible to change a team member.
 If the new teammate has a different gender your category is adjusted automatically.

 We have created a Facebook group aimed at supporting solo runners in finding potential teammates.

 You will get a participation gift from adidas as well as a finisher shirt and a finisher certificate.

 There are many different hot spots and view-points along the routes.
-Atop the two mountains, inside the two villages and at the Alpen Arena.
+Atop the mountains, inside the three villages and at the Alpen Arena.
 Please look at the spectator page for a better idea of the best places to watch the run.

 Yes.
-In case a team member has to step out due to injury or health reasons you can replace that person until 15.06.2019.
-To change a team member please send an email to firstname.lastname@example.org.
+In case a team member has to step out due to injury or health reasons you can replace that person yourself until 23.06.2021 at 6:00 pm.
+Afterwards you have to do it onsite at the race office when checking in.
 We highly recommend concluding a ticket insurance just in case you don’t find a replacement (refer to ticket insurance).

-During the adidas INFINITE TRAILS World Championships on Sunday the clothes bag service is located in the Athlete Garden (drop-off and pick-up).
+During the Prologue/15K RUN on Thursday as well as during the adidas INFINITE TRAILS World Championships on Saturday the clothes bag service is located in the Athlete Garden (drop-off and pick-up).